-With a massive volume requirement memory Dynamic that raised a lot of eyebrows and softened up - the new ambitious role-playing game in the Star Wars universe is on the final landing just before the official launch
+With a massive recommended demand for volume memory Dynamic that caused a lot of eyebrows to rise and then won softening - the new ambitious role-playing game in the Star Wars universe is on the very last level before the official launch

-The EA Games distributor has one major launch of a brand new title, which is not part of an old brand that renews every year or two, in 2019 - and is fast approaching.
-This game is Star Wars Jedi: Fallen Order to try to bring back the luxury of gaming that the brand enjoys somewhere in the 1990s and early 2000s - and now we know it will require quite advanced hardware to work and look its best.
+Distributor EA Games has one major launch of an entirely new title, which is not part of an old brand that is renewed every year or two, in 2019 - and it is fast approaching.
+This game is Star Wars Jedi: Fallen Order that will try to bring back the luxury of gaming that the brand enjoyed somewhere in the XNUMXs and early XNUMXs - and now we know it will require quite advanced hardware to operate and look its best.

-The minimum threshold to run the title-action-adventure-title from the creators of the Titanfall series (and also Call of Duty series) will require an Intel Core i3-3220 dual-core processor or a hexagonal FX-6100 processor AMD From the era of the bulldozer, dynamic memory of 8GB, GeForce GTX 650 graphics card or sample Radeon HD 7750 and volume storage 55GB Free on Drive - Reasonable Requirements Definitely any reasonable gaming computer built in the last five years should meet them.
+The minimum threshold for activating the action-role-adventure title from the creators of the Titanfall series (and also the Call of Duty series, in an early incarnation) will require a dual-core Intel Core i3-3220 processor or a hexagonal FX-6100 processor from AMD Bulldozer era, 8GB dynamic memory, GeForce GTX 650 graphics card or sample Radeon HD 7750 and volume storage 55GB available in the storage drive - absolutely reasonable requirements that any reasonable gaming computer that has been built in the last five years should meet.

-Let's hope the title can reach maximum performance with 16GB's memory Dynamic - and this is not a fold that is intended to calm the gamers and will in effect create some unexpected bottleneck for some of the title's buyers.
+Hopefully the title can indeed reach maximum performance with 16GB of memory Dynamic - and this is not a folding designed to reassure gamers and actually create some unexpected bottleneck for some of the title's buyers.

-After the cool reception of Star Wars Battlefront 2, at EA are trying a new approach with a game that includes a single-player storytelling experience, no online gameplay modes, no real-money micro-transactions and even no plans for any DLC extensions - although those who make an early purchase of one of the game versions will receive some bonuses In the form of objects that affect the appearance of characters in the game.
+After the cool reception of Star Wars Battlefront 2, EA is trying a new approach with a game that includes a single-player plot experience, no online game modes, no real-money micro-transactions and even no plans for any DLC plugins - though those who pre-purchase one of the game versions will receive a number of bonuses In the form of objects that will affect the appearance of characters in the game.
 Can such an approach really succeed in the modern gaming world?

-Star Wars Jedi: Fallen Order will be launched in a month, November 15, for the consolesXbox One and the-Playstation And for the personal computers.
-Do you plan to purchase it and play it?
+Star Wars Jedi: Fallen Order will be launched in a month, November 15, for the consolesXbox One and the-Playstation And for PCs.
+Are you planning to purchase it and play with it?
 Tell us in the comments.

-updating: Fallen Order is officially gilded (which means that its main development is complete, and sent to mass duplication for physical media marketing as well as the network platforms on which it will be marketed), and at the same time we get several recent long video games from it, so that we can be impressed with the product as it is close to the final one Expected in the middle of next month. pleasant viewing!
+updating: Fallen Order has officially hit gold (which means that the main development for it has been completed, and sent for mass replication for marketing in physical media and also to the network platforms where it will be marketed), and at the same time we get several long gameplay videos from it, so we can be impressed by the product.
+Expected in the middle of next month. pleasant viewing!